 All SUNY Community College campuses may nominate faculty.
 In a SUNY Community College's first year of participation, its Board of Trustees and President will have signed a letter indicating its willingness to participate.
 The letter must also state their college's intention to designate these Professorships as either an honorific distinction or a change in faculty rank.
-Please send this letter to the State University Provost at provost@suny.edu.
+Please address this letter to the State University Provost, H. Carl McCall SUNY Building, 353 Broadway, Albany, New York 12246-2915.